Here’s another case of a photo being worth a thousand words.

 But, what is you accidentally catch a rockfish outside these areas and do not wish to retain it, or you have already caught your fishing limit?

 There are studies that prove that if you were to quickly recompress the fish, it would stand a very good chance of survival, even where it appears dead at the surface (see video below).
-The fish could be brought back to depth with barbless weighted hooks, commercial “fish descenders” (cost is only about $6), or even by inverting a weighted milk crate over the fish!
+The fish could be brought back to depth with barbless weighted hooks, commercial “fish descenders” (cost is only about $6).
+Note that it is of course better

 This video makes the life-saving potential of fish descenders very clear.